Libera-Chat/libera-chat.github.io/content/_guides/connect.md

 ## Accessing Libera.Chat Via Tor

-Libera.Chat is not yet accessible by TOR but we intend to have this available soon.
+Libera.Chat is not yet accessible by Tor but we intend to have this available soon.

 {% comment %} Libera.Chat is also reachable via